-UltraDMA/33
+UltraDMA

-UltraDMA/33 is a new specification to improve IDE transfer rates.
-Unlike traditional PIO mode, which only uses the rising edge of IDE command signal to transfer data, the DMA/33 uses both rising edge and falling edge.
-Hence, the data transfer rate is double of the PIO mode 4 or DMA mode 2.
-(16.6MB/s x2 = 33MB/s).
+Ultra DMA/33 is a "synchronous DMA" protocol designed by Intel.
+This function is included into Intel's PIIX4 chipset.
+The traditional IDE transfer only uses one edge of the data stroke as the data transfer.
+Ultra DMA/33 uses both edges of data strobe when the data is transferred.
+Hence, the data transfer rate is double of the PIO mode 4 or DMA mode 2 (16.6MB/s x2 = 33MB/s) on ATA-2 devices.